dkalintsev/Brocade/vADC/CloudFormation/Templates/README.md

 This is an example AWS CloudFormation template for deplopying a cluster of Brocade vADC virtual appliances into a VPC spanning two Availability Zones.

 The purpose of this template is to provide a starting point for deployment automation of applications that incorporate Brocade vADC.
-There are many opportunities for improvament, and I'll be testing and incorporating them over time.
+There are many opportunities for improvement, and I'll be testing and incorporating them over time.

 On the near-term to-do list are:
 - Port to use Autoscale Groups